 Crosby Scholars mission is for every public school student in Rowan County to have the opportunity to attend college.
 They work with all middle and high schools.

 Your role as a volunteer is significant.
 It is our hope that your involvement in Rowan-Salisbury Schools will be as rewarding for you as it will be for our students and school personnel.
-Please click the link below to discover the orientation locations and times:
+Please see below to discover the orientation locations and times:

 You may join us at any of the 1-hour sessions and sign-up is not necessary.